digiltd/oh-rtd-test/DSC-Alarm-Binding.md

 ## Change Log

+### OpenHAB 1.6.0

+* Initial commit of the DSC Alarm Binding. ([#1334](https://github.com/openhab/openhab/pull/1334))

+### OpenHAB 1.7.0

+* Added several on/off switch items to help with rule creation.
+Added a binding configuration option to adjust the polling period performed by the binding. ([#1763](https://github.com/openhab/openhab/pull/1763))
+* Features added include: renamed item 'panel_time_date' to 'panel_time'; added item 'panel_time_stamp' to allow the receiving of time stamped messages from the DSC Alarm system; added item 'panel_time_broadcast' to allow the reception of DSC Alarm system time broadcasts for display.
+Fixes include: item 'panel_time_date' (renamed to 'panel_time') was not working at all; added several methods to binding class to eliminate extra 'for' loop in message receive thread; merged user code fix for the IT-100 serial interface from ([#2203](https://github.com/openhab/openhab/pull/2203)). ([#2320](https://github.com/openhab/openhab/pull/2320))

 ### OpenHAB 1.8.0

+* Added several new item types to allow the display of trouble conditions on the DSC Alarm.
+A new item added to show which opening/closing method was used.
+Added a configuration option to allow the suppression of acknowledgement messages from the DSC Alarm system. ([#2893](https://github.com/openhab/openhab/pull/2893))
+* Added user code to user opening/closing messages. ([#2964](https://github.com/openhab/openhab/pull/2964))
-* Added a DSC Alarm Action bundle that allows users to send DSC Alarm Commands directly to the alarm system. ([#3266](https://github.com/openhab/openhab/pull/3266))
+* Added a DSC Alarm Action bundle that allows users to send DSC Alarm Commands directly to the alarm system from a rule. ([#3266](https://github.com/openhab/openhab/pull/3266))